 How to stop an IRS levy

-If you begin receiving notices about an IRS levy, you can stop the proceedings by getting in touch with the IRS as soon as possible.
-Make contact and work out an agreement.
-Even if you can’t pay and feel like there’s nothing you can do, it’s better to get in touch.
+If you begin receiving notices about being levied, you can stop the proceedings by getting in touch with the IRS as soon as possible.
+Make contact and work out a payment agreement.
+Even if you are facing economic hardship and can’t pay, it’s better to get in touch.
 There are many tax relief programs to help taxpayers who are unable to pay their full debt load.
 For example, you could try the following:

 - Currently not collectible status (CNC).
-If you are going through a hard time financially and can prove it to the IRS, they may put you on this status, which temporarily pauses collection efforts.
+If you are going through economic hardship and can prove it to the IRS, they may put you on this status, temporarily pausing collection efforts.
 You will need to prove that it’s not worth the effort to collect.

 When facing an impending levy, get in touch sooner rather than later.
-If you work with any of the above programs, the IRS may remove the levy.
+If you work with any of the above programs, the IRS may approve a levy release.

 Once the IRS has placed a levy on your bank account, wages, or other property, you need to get in contact immediately to request a levy release.
 The IRS may release you from the levy for any of the following reasons:

-- The levy prevents you from meeting your basic necessary living expenses.
+- The IRS tax levy prevents you from meeting your basic necessary living expenses (financial hardship).

 - You already paid the amount in full.